 Supposedly only twenty-four hours later, the camera recorded Willesee inspecting Rivas's wounds.
 Apparently those on the palms and soles had vanished completely (but were not specifically shown), and the markings that remained were seemingly in an advanced state of healing.
 Willesee treated this as remarkable, but another interpretation is that the vanishing of some "wounds" indicated they were never there in the first place and that most or all of the markings were old cuts from previously faked stigmata.
 A genuine element of the affair was the blood itself, which was shown by DNA analysis to be Katya Rivas's.
-Unfortunately for the miracle-mongering journalist Willesee-who made much of the possi-
+Unfortunately for the miracle-mongering journalist Willesee-who made much of the possibility that it might be Christ's blood in whole or in part-it proved to be Rivas's alone.